Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Estimating the Power Spectrum

-We can then marginalise over all variables $\epsilon$ in order to calculate the probability for a particular set of parameters $\phi$ for the stochastic contributions to the residuals, i.e.
+We can then marginalise over all variables $\bm{\epsilon}$ in order to calculate the likelihood of a particular set of parameters $\bm{\phi}$ for the stochastic contributions to the residuals, i.e.

-In vHL2012 this marginalisation is performed analytically to give:
+In vHL2013 this marginalisation is performed analytically assuming a uniform prior on $\bm{\epsilon}$ to give:

-where $\mathbfss{G}$ is an positive definite symmetric $n\times(n-m)$ matrix, the derivation of which will not be described here.
+where $\mathbf{G}$ is a positive definite symmetric $n\times(n-m)$ matrix, the derivation of which will not be described here.

-For the IPTA Data Challenge, data sets consisted of 130 residuals for 36 pulsars such that $n=4680$. $\mathbfss{G}$ therefore is $\sim 4500\times4500$, and so the bottleneck in this calculation comes from the matrix inversion that must occur for every likelihood calculation, along with the set of matrix-matrix multiplications required to calculate $\mathbfss{G}^T\mathbfss{C}\mathbfss{G}$.
+For the IPTA Data Challenge, data sets consisted of 130 residuals for 36 pulsars such that $n=4680$. $\mathbf{G}$ therefore is $\sim 4500\times4500$, and so the bottleneck in this calculation comes from the matrix inversion that must occur for every likelihood calculation, along with the set of matrix-matrix multiplications required to calculate $\mathbf{G}^T\mathbf{C}\mathbf{G}$.

-Our goal is to remove this obstacle by rephrasing the likelihood such that 1) no matrix-matrix multiplications and 2) no computationally intensive (i.e. O($n^3$)) matrix inversions are required in the evaluation whilst retaining the ability to accurately determine the power spectrum of the stochastic contributions to the residuals in these datasets, with a scaling of O($n\log(n)$).
+Our goal is to remove this obstacle by rephrasing the likelihood such that its evaluation requires no matrix-matrix multiplications and to either eliminate the need to perform computationally intensive (i.e. O($n^3$)) dense matrix inversions, or to reduce the size of these matrices sufficiently such that their their inversion no longer dominates the evaluation time of the likelihood function, whilst retaining the ability to determine the power spectrum of the stochastic contributions to the residuals.